BunnyWay/terraform-provider-bunnynet/docs/index.md

   The Bunny Terraform provider allows Terraform users to manage their bunny.net resources.
   Before getting started, you will need a bunny.net account and the API key for it.
   Authentication
-  You can either set the API key directly on the apikey attribute for the provider, or set the BUNNYNETAPI_KEY environment variable.
+  You can either set the API key directly on the api_key attribute for the provider, or set the BUNNYNET_API_KEY environment variable.
   NOTE: Team member API keys are not supported.
 ---